A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Results

 We also compare in Fig.~\ref{fig:PT_0110} similar planets at different distances from the star.
 The planets have the same initial properties, one is located at 10AU (dashed) and one migrated to 0.1AU (solid) from the star.
 No mass loss is considered here, to isolate the effect of stellar irradiation on the cooling.
 As can be seen, even after 10 Gyr of evolution the deep interior is only slightly affected by the stellar irradiation, especially if the planet composition is gradually distributed.
-Although the outermost layers of the closer-in planet expand by the stellar flux, causing a significant radius increase, these layers contain little mass, and the deep interior is almost not affected.
+Although the outermost layers of the closer-in planet expand by the stellar flux, causing a significant radius {inflation}, these layers contain little mass, and the deep interior is almost not affected.
 Unlike in gaseous planets, the radius (volume) of the metal-rich deep interior isn't very sensitive to its energy content \citep{seager07,valencia06,rogers11} and the structure remains similar.
-Thus, the deep interior of twin planets is similar for a close-in (0.01AU) and a further out (10AU) planets, if no mass loss takes place.
+Thus, the deep interior of twin {Neptune-like planets that migrated to different distances from the star (here 10AU and 0.1AU) is very similar, if no mass loss takes place.}